 Mélanie Brière

-In November 2021, after working on several NFB projects as a freelancer, Mélanie Brière was appointed associate producer at the Documentary Studio, where she will be working to promote Indigenous cinema, showcase its creators, and build bridges between Indigenous and French-speaking communities.
+Mélanie Brière is a Producer at the Québec, Canadian Francophonie and Acadian Documentary Studio.
+Since November 2021, she has been working to promote Indigenous cinema, showcase its creators, and build bridges between Indigenous and French-speaking communities.

 A producer, director, and activist, she has produced and directed documentaries, short films, and awareness-raising works for the Wapikoni.
 She organized the first Wapikoni arts residency as part of the International Year of Indigenous Languages (2019).
 She was also executive producer of the documentary series Dans un territoire près de chez vous (Terre Innue/APTN and Unis).

-Mélanie is a Quebecer and member of the Wolastoqiyik Wahsipekuk First Nation, formerly known as the Maliseet of Viger First Nation.
+Mélanie is a Quebecer and member of the Wolastoqiyik Wahsipekuk First Nation.

 Projects in production